A barn owl perched on a lamp post at night with lightning forking across the night sky in the distance.

 Today’s Field Notes post is all about photographing nature and the beauty of early spring on my doorstep, Rainford Village.
 If you’re reading this on mobile, you might enjoy the photos even more on a larger screen.
 This set is one of my favourites so far this spring.
 Signs of spring began to arrive earlier …

-Female tawny owl looking down from her perch in a conker tree during a late spring afternoon.
+Ethical wildlife photography featuring a female tawny owl looking down from her perch in a conker tree during a late spring afternoon.

 The Side of Wildlife Photography You Don’t See on YouTube